What we do

 The situation for children in the UK

 At the same time, significant funding cuts to children’s services have left communities struggling to support the rising number of children and young people in need of help.
-We believe using children’s rights as a guide helps councils to make better and more effective decisions; making an immediate and lasting difference to children.
+We believe using children’s rights helps councils to make better and more effective decisions; making an immediate and lasting difference to children.